ethereum-optimism/design-docs/protocol/opcm-test-integration.md

     Chain that it deploys.
 That needs to be fixed to prepare for the OPCM.
 3. Deploy the Superchain contracts using the OPCM's `DeploySuperchain.s.sol`.
 With the previous PRs, this will hopefully be straight-forward.
+4. Replace `deployImplementations()` and `initializeImplementations()` with the equivalent OPCM's `DeployImplementations`.
-4. Deploy the OP Chain Contracts using the `OPContractsManager` contract.
+5. Deploy the OP Chain Contracts using the `OPContractsManager` contract (replacing `deployProxies()` with the equivalent OPCM's `DeployOpChain`).
 This will be much simpler if we can delete the `OptimismPortal`, `L2OutputOracle` and `useFaultProofs` flag.
 Otherwise we will accomplish this using two entirely distinct flows depending on the value of `useFaultProofs`:
       1. `true` -> deploy using OPCM
       2. `false` -> deploy using the existing `deploy{ContractName}()` functions.
 It maybe possible to reuse some of the contracts deployed by the OPCM which do not vary pre and post fault